15th Field Artillery Regiment (United States): World War I

 The 15th Field Artillery (FA) Regiment was organized in Syracuse, New York, on 1 June 1917.
 Assignment to the 2nd Infantry Division (2nd ID) followed on 21 September 1917, and earned them the unofficial nickname as the Indianheads.
 The coat of arms of the 15th FA contains a French 75mm howitzer with the Indianhead of the 2nd ID patch incised in the wheel.
 The 15th FA participated in six major campaigns during World War I and helped win the "War to end all Wars".

+Interwar period

+The 15th Field Artillery arrived at the port of New York on 4 August 1919 on the troopship USS Julia Luckenbach and was transferred to Camp Mills, New York, where emergency period personnel were discharged from the service, and then to Camp Travis, San Antonio, Texas, on 16 August 1919.
+It was transferred in 1920 to nearby Fort Sam Houston, Texas.
+The regiment participated in the making of the films “The Rough Riders” and “Wings” at Camp Stanley, Texas, 27 September–23 October 1926.
+The regiment, less the 2nd Battalion, was inactivated on 31 October 1929 at Fort Sam Houston and allotted to the Eighth Corps Area.
+Concurrently, it was relieved from the 2nd Division and assigned to the 4th Division.
+It was relieved from the 4th Division on 1 January 1930 and reassigned to the 2nd Division.
+The regiment was reactivated on 1 December 1934 at Fort Sam Houston.
+Battery D was awarded the Knox Trophy for being the outstanding Regular Army field artillery battery for the year 1936.
+Assigned Organized Reserve officers conducted summer training with the regiment at Fort Sam Houston or Camp Bullis, Texas.

 World War II

-By 1940, the 15th FA Regiment was reorganized as the 15th FA Battalion (BN) and served in five major campaigns in the European Theater of Operations with the 2nd ID during World War II.
+The 3rd Battalion was constituted on 27 September 1939 and activated on 7 October 1939 at Fort Sam Houston.
+Regiment reorganized and redesignated 15th Field Artillery Battalion on 1 October 1940 at Fort Sam Houston.
+A significant figure in the history of the regiment its Ralph McT.
+Pennell.
+The battalion subsequently served in five major campaigns in the European Theater of Operations with the 2nd Infantry Division during World War II.

 Cold War

 Korean War

 The 15th FA Battalion participated in ten major campaigns during the Korean War while once again serving with the 2nd ID.
-1LT Lee R. Hartell was awarded the Congressional Medal of Honor (Posthumously) for heroic actions with the 15th FA Battalion during the Korean War, while serving as a forward observer.
+1LT Lee R. Hartell was awarded the Medal of Honor (Posthumously) for heroic actions with the 15th FA Battalion during the Korean War, while serving as a forward observer.
 Also, MSG Jimmie Holloway earned the Distinguished Service Cross (posthumous) in a separate combat action.